Hector096/hello-rails/README.md

   - GitHub: [@githubhandle](https://github.com/Hector096)
   - Linkedin: [@linkedinhandle](https://www.linkedin.com/in/hector096/)

-## 🤝 Contributing
+## ￼ Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Hector096/budget_app/issues).
+Feel free to check the [issues page](https://github.com/Hector096/hello-rails/issues).

-## Acknowledgements

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a 👍 if you like this project!

+## Acknowledgments

+- Microverse

+## 📝 License

+This project is [MIT](./LICENSE.md) licensed.